-The Renewal and Replacement Community Outreach Building Fund is used to account for operation and maintenance funds paid by the County and assigned for the Community Outreach Building to the PBC.
-This fund did not meet the criteria for presentation as a major fund; however, the PBC has elected to report it as such.
+The Renewal and Replacement Community Outreach Building Fund is used to account for operation and maintenance funds paid by the County to the PBC and assigned for the Community Outreach Building.

 The Renewal and Replacement Health Fund is used to account for operation and maintenance funds paid by the Health Facility to the PBC assigned for capital outlay.